edgio-docs/edgio-docs/src/pages/guides/performance/traffic_splitting/a_b_testing.md

 ## Metrics and Cache Purging with A/B Tests {/*metrics-and-cache-purging-with-split-tests*/}

 When A/B tests are enabled, all metrics and caching are recorded under the environment that is the result of the A/B test.
-Using the above example, all traffic arrives on `www.mysite.com` but to see the traffic and caching metrics for requests A/B test to the `new` environment, you need to view those graphs in `new` environment in {{ PORTAL_PLAIN }}.
+Using the above example, all traffic arrives on `www.mysite.com` but to see the traffic and caching metrics for requests A/B test to the `new` environment, you need to view those graphs in `new` environment in {{ PORTAL }}.
 This is also true for cache purging.
-To purge traffic that was split to the `new` environment you use the cache purge button in the `new` environment in {{ PORTAL_PLAIN }}.
+To purge traffic that was split to the `new` environment you use the cache purge button in the `new` environment in {{ PORTAL }}.
 If want to purge the entire cache during a split you need to purge both the `production` cache and the `new` cache.

 ## Compatibility with A/B Testing Tools {/*compatibility-with-ab-testing-tools*/}